claritycoalition/truevalue/clarity-history.md

 ### 2017

 * True Value Semantics project begins.
 A technical paper on the True Value Framework is developed to show how data will be linked, with Cambridge Semantics advising.
-* EcoChefs Global becomes a partner in the True Value Initiative.
+* EcoChefs Global, through founder Mariana Lome, becomes a partner in the True Value Initiative.

 ### 2016